cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 }
 ```

-The query objects for `StoredGame`:
+The query objects for `StoredGame` have more use to your checkers game and look like this:

 ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/d2a72b4ca9064a7e3e5014ba204ed01a4fe81468/proto/checkers/query.proto#L35-L50]
 message QueryGetStoredGameRequest {